martinluedtke/martinluedtke.github.io/_pages/about.md

     carried this out for **Z**[1/2]-integral points on the thrice-punctured line, thereby obtaining the first nontrivial example of a curve where Kim's conjecture is proved for infinitely many choices of p.
 The preprint is [here](https://arxiv.org/pdf/2305.09462.pdf).

-  * For a smooth projective hyperbolic curve the classical Chabauty method applies whenever the rank-genus inequality _g – r > 0_ holds; the quadratic Chabauty method applies whenever _g – r + ρ – 1 > 0_ holds.
-With J. S. Müller and M. Leonhardt we determined the analogous inequalities for S-integral points on _affine_ hyperbolic curves.
-We also obtain bounds on the number of S-integral points whenever these inequalities are satisfied.
-    The paper is
-    [here](https://doi.org/10.1093/imrn/rnad185){:target="_blank"}{:rel="noopener noreferrer"}.
-    In ongoing work with Leonhardt we are developing an explicit method for determining _S_-integral points on affine curves using Chabauty on the generalised Jacobian.

   * The p-adic section conjecture for a smooth projective curve X over a finite extension K of _**Q**<sub>p</sub>_ predicts that every section of the